-U.S. The U.S. has a much greater range of options to retaliate militarily against Iran.
+American Military Responses.
+The US has a much greater range of options to retaliate militarily against Iran.
 Its air and missile forces could penetrate even the S-300 air defenses the Iranians have, and Iran's other air defense systems are of little concern to American air planners.
-There is likely no target in Iran that the U.S. military could not successfully strike if it so chose.
-An American retaliatory strike on Iranian territory is likely unwise for a number of different reasons, however.

-The primary objective of any U.S. strike should be to deter Iran from continuing its campaign of kinetic attacks, let alone escalating further.
+There is likely no target in Iran that the US military could not successfully strike if it so chose.
+However, an American retaliatory strike on Iranian territory is likely unwise for a number of reasons.
+The primary objective of any US strike should be to deter Iran from continuing its campaign of kinetic attacks, let alone escalating further.
 Deterrence succeeds when one can hold at risk something the enemy cannot afford to lose and when the threat to deprive the enemy of that essential thing is plausible.
-The leadership of the Islamic Republic regards only one thing as essential-its ability to remain in power.
-It has long been behaving as though it does not believe that the U.S. can deprive it of this.
-Iran will not likely be deterred by American military action against it in the long run, therefore, unless the U.S. persuades it that America can and will pursue regime change by military means.
+The Islamic Republic leadership regards only one thing as essential-its ability to remain in power.
+It has long been behaving as though it does not believe the US can deprive it of this.
+Therefore, American military action will not likely deter Iran in the long run, unless the US persuades Iran that America can and will pursue regime change by military means.